(2006-2007) SIGNER PROPOSES AMICABLE

 RESOLUTION, GM REJECTS; SIGNER FILES SUIT

-(2006) Signer presents resolution proposal to GM; Regional Director offers mediation and then prepares report to GM senior management; Regional Director retracts mediation offer; Signer meets with GM attorney at GM’s request; Signer briefly discusses with Susan Docherty and Rick Wagoner: I met with Ms. Blakney on October 4, 2006, informally without any signed documents or confidentiality agreement.
-I presented the history of events and my calculations of the eight-figure (>$10,000,000) total that GM’s denials of my Pontiac-GMC and Fremont Auto Mall plans had cost me, followed by a reduced resolution proposal good until December 15, 2006.
 In response, Ms. Blakney offered me mediation, but cautioned me that GM’s mediation process had a limit of $10,000,000.
 As that was considerably less than my calculated damages, I responded that mediation wouldn’t work unless she could get the limit waived.
 Before the conclusion of the meeting, she again urged me not to take legal action, even though I still had not mentioned it.
 In a phone conversation on October 6, Ms. Blakney informed me that she was putting together a report to GM senior management, and asked me to make the same presentation to a GM in-house attorney.
 I asked her if she had been able to get the $10,000,000 mediation limit waived, to which she replied that she had been.
 (I later learned that there is no such monetary cap in GM’s mediationprocess, thus causing me to conclude that the stated cap was an apparent untruthful attempt to get me to agree to a slashing of my requested amount before mediation, providing a lower “starting point” that GM might attempt to negotiate down further.)
 In a phone conversation on November 9, Ms. Blakney informed me that she had decided against mediation, and instead for she and GM’s in-house attorney to meet with me after she met with GM senior managementthe week of November 27.
 She said she would contact me the week of December 4.
 As Ms. Blakney had requested, I made my history and resolution presentation to the GM attorney on November 21.
 On November 28, at a Buick Enclave reveal event, I briefly talked to Western Regional Manager Susan Docherty, who informed me that she was working with Ms. Blakney on my resolution.
 I also briefly met GM Chairman Rick Wagoner, who stated that he had been made aware of my situation.

-(2007) Signer files suit, attends mediation; GM files demurrer motion; court upholds eight causes of action: Due to statute of limitations concerns, I filed suit against GM and GMAC on February 21, 2007.
-The mediation session I had requested was held March 25, 26, and 27, but was unsuccessful.
 In April 2007, GM filed a demurrer motion to dismiss the case.
 The demurrer was subsequently argued, resulting in the court upholding eight causes of action against GM and allowing the case to go forward.